Free Homeschool Resources 103

 Free mail-order science materials – there are some really great offers in here that are totally free!
 This is a pretty old post so some of the materials may not be available any longer.
 Sorry.

-I want to talk a little bit of what has been happening with our homeschool lately.
+I want to talk a little bit about what has been happening with our homeschool lately.
 The boys absolutely love to watch T.V. and play video games.
 I limit the time they get to do these things.
 Video games are only played on weekends.
-The T.V. only can be turned on at 5pm and only if they have cleaned up after themselves, and all of their school work is done.
+The T.V. only can be turned on at 5 pm and only if they have cleaned up after themselves, and all of their school work is done.

 This week something amazing happened with boys.
 They have decided that playing outside was more fun than watching T.V.
 Apparently this week T.V. is boring.
 I thought somehow that this was all they would ever want to do.
 LOL!
 I really did think it was just a permanent thing.

 I just simply cannot believe my ears when my 9 year old asked to go back outside after cleaning up.
 He said that T.V. was boring.
 It came out of his mouth!
 Holy Moly!

 A couple of weeks after that my youngest son was been reading up a storm.
-At the end of spring it was very rainy here and we did some activities, but the youngest decided to just sit and read.
+At the end of spring, it was very rainy here and we did some activities, but the youngest decided to just sit and read.
 All of the boys have been reading a lot more.
 Even for fun.
-My youngest has even gotten hooked to the knock knock joke book.
-It is hilarious, because he will read out loud and every once in a while there is really funny and everybody will crack up.
+My youngest has even gotten hooked to the knock-knock joke book.
+It’s hilarious, because he will read out loud and every once in a while there is really funny and everybody will crack up.